kibitzr/kibitzr/docs/scenario.rst

 ----------------------------------------

 Some sites require entering code sent in a SMS for logging from the new device.
-2-FA can't be automated without weakining security.
+2-FA can't be automated without weakening security.
 But Kibitzr can use persistent Firefox profile.
 Start persistent Firefox session with